mcgnly/DeveloperDocumentation/CSharp/Reference.md

 ## Example: Sensor Channel Subscription Flow

+The example below is a typical use of the SDK, allowing you to subscribe to data arriving from a sensor.

         // Set the OAuth token for the requests initiated HttpManager.Manager.OauthToken = "YOUR OAUTH TOKEN HERE";